Offline Reinforcement Learning with Generative Trajectory Policies: Related Work

 \section{Related Work}

 \paragraph{Expressive Policies in Offline RL}

 Offline RL seeks to learn policies from static datasets, but suffers from extrapolation error when actions fall outside the dataset distribution.
-Early work such as \citet{lange2012batch} laid the foundations for batch RL, while subsequent studies introduced more expressive policy classes, including energy-based formulations \citep{haarnoja2017reinforcement}.
 A major line of research has emphasized conservatism, aiming to constrain policy behavior to dataset-supported regions.
 Batch-Constrained Q-Learning (BCQ) \citep{fujimoto2019off} explicitly restricted the policy to actions close to the behavior data, whereas BEAR \citep{wu2019behavior} imposed a Maximum Mean Discrepancy penalty to softly align the learned policy with the dataset.
 Conservative Q-Learning (CQL) \citep{kumar2020conservative} further advanced this idea by penalizing Q-values on out-of-distribution actions, mitigating overestimation at the cost of tuning sensitivity.
 In parallel, regression-based approaches sought to improve expressiveness while retaining stability.
 Advantage-Weighted Actor-Critic (AWAC) \citep{peng2019advantage} biased behavior cloning toward high-advantage actions, while Implicit Q-Learning (IQL) \citep{kostrikov2022offline} simplified training by implicitly aligning value estimates with policy improvement, avoiding explicit constraints but limiting the ability to fully capture multimodal behaviors.
 Overall, these approaches highlight a persistent trade-off: policies that are more expressive tend to risk instability, while more conservative methods achieve robustness at the cost of limited representational power.

 \paragraph{Continuous-Time Generative Models.} Diffusion models have significantly advanced generative modeling capabilities. \citet{ho2020denoising} introduced Denoising Diffusion Probabilistic Models (DDPM), utilizing forward and reverse diffusion processes to produce high-quality samples, albeit slowly.
 To address computational efficiency, \citet{song2021denoising} developed Denoising Diffusion Implicit Models (DDIM), reducing required steps but encountering stability issues when overly accelerated.
 To enhance training stability, \citet{kingma2021variational} integrated variational inference into diffusion models, yet this approach added complexity and computational overhead.
 Providing a continuous-time formulation, \citet{song2021score} proposed modeling diffusion through Stochastic Differential Equations (SDEs), increasing flexibility but at considerable computational expense. \citet{nichol2021improved} improved DDPM architectures and noise schedules, enhancing sample quality while still necessitating multiple denoising steps. \citet{song2023consistency} subsequently introduced Consistency Models, achieving faster sampling through trajectory consistency but potentially risking mode collapse and reduced diversity.
 Building on this, \citet{kim2024consistency} developed Consistency Trajectory Models, directly modeling diffusion trajectories via Ordinary Differential Equations (ODEs), refining sampling consistency and quality.
 Lastly, \citet{frans2025one} extended flow-matching models by introducing adjustable step sizes, further improving sampling efficiency without compromising quality.
 While this evolution has produced a powerful toolbox of trajectory-based generative models, their potential has not yet been fully realized in the RL domain.